directvt/vtm/doc/settings.md

 ## TL;DR

-The settings are stored in the "Dynamic XML" file format, which looks like classical XML but with dynamic element refrencing and templating.
+The settings are stored in the DynamicXML file format, which looks like classical XML but with dynamic element refrencing and templating.
 See [`/src/vtm.xml`](../src/vtm.xml) for example.

 We call the text data in the settings file "plain XML data" even though our file format is not technically XML, but only visually resembles it.